-Dry Spell: Over 980,000 Cultivating an Estimated 1.8 Million Hectares Are at Risk- Agric Minister
+Dry Spell: Over 980,000 Cultivating An Estimated 1.8 Million Hectares Are At Risk- Agric Minister

 Minister for Food and Agriculture, Dr. Bryan Acheampong